replicatedhq/replicated-docs/docs/enterprise/updating-tls-cert.md

 # Updating TLS Certificates on a Kubernetes Installer Cluster

-For Kubernetes installer provisioned clusters, the default app manager self-signed certificate automatically renews 30 days before the expiration date if your vendor has enabled the EKCO add-on with version 0.7.0 and higher.
+For Kubernetes installer provisioned clusters, the default app manager self-signed certificate automatically renews 30 days before the expiration date.

 If you have uploaded a custom TLS certificate instead, then no renewal is attempted, even if the certificate is expired.
 In this case, you must manually upload a new custom certificate.